sconlan/TENTAKKL/README.md

 ![TENTAKKL logo](tentakkl_logo.png "TENTAKKL")

+## Introduction

 This is a pre-beta release.
-Probably not suitable for your purposes yet...
+It's probably not suitable for your purposes yet...

-Kraken and Bracken are highly-cited tools for classifying short read data and generating relative abundances.
+kraken2 and bracken are highly-cited tools for classifying short read data and generating relative abundances.

-This tool reads standard bracken and kraken reports and performs a variety of operations.
-Perhaps best described with a figure:
+This tool reads bracken (and kraken) report files and performs a variety of operations.

 ![tentakkl purpose](tentakkl_purpose.png "tentakkl read accounting")

 tentakkl:

-* User selectable target taxa (reads are aggregated to parent taxonomic nodes)
+* Supports user-selectable target taxa (reads are aggregated to parent taxonomic nodes)
-* User selectable taxa to remove from the report
+* Supports user-selectable taxa to remove from the report
-* Recovers reads lost by bracken (reported in STDOUT as "reads discarded" and "reads not distributed"
+* Recovers reads lost by bracken (reported in STDOUT as "reads discarded" and "reads not distributed")
 * Recovers unclassified reads from the kraken2 reports
 * Supports output of raw counts, normalization to bracken (~classified reads) or normalization to kraken2 (~classified+unclassified)
 * Supports list (tidy) and wide (Excel-compatible) outputs

 ```
-14:20 biowulf minitax$ perl -w tentakkl.pl
+16:45 biowulf minitax$ perl -w tentakkl.pl
-TENTAKKL v0.1
+TENTAKKL v0.3
 Taxonomic Extraction Normalization Transformation and Accounting for Kraken/bracKen fiLes

 usage perl -w tentakkl.pl [options] -config minitax.cfg -bracken kraken_output/*_bracken.kreport